 Why Debris Field Ratings Matter on Spore Trap Reports

 For inspectors and consultants, this is not just a technical footnote.
-It is an important part of reading a spore trap report correctly and explaining results clearly to clients.
+It is an important part of reading an accredited air sample analysis report correctly and explaining results clearly to clients.

 What is a debris field rating?